Fencing at the 1992 Summer Olympics – Men's team sabre

 The men's team sabre was one of eight fencing events on the fencing at the 1992 Summer Olympics programme.
 It was the nineteenth appearance of the event.
 The competition was held from August 6 to 7, 1992.
 59 fencers from 12 nations competed.

+Stanislav Pozdnyakov of the Unified Team received a team gold medal, though he lost the only bout he fenced, to Canadian Jean-Paul Banos.